TST-Technology/component-kit/README.md

 ## FormInputList props

-using FormInputList props we can customize below properties :
+Using FormInputList props we can customize below properties :

 - Input container style : using `containerClassName`
 - Input style : using `className` in `input` object